rtp-aws/devpost_aws_disaster_response/icy-bridge/README.md

 | `TOLL147_DAVIS_DR`    |   30KB  |  720x576    | Bridge | Road | Bridge | Bridge |
 | `TOLL147_HOPSON_RD`   |  240KB  | 1920x1080   | Road   | Road |  Both  |   Road |
 | `TOLL540_DAVIS_DR`    |   50KB  |  720x480    |        |      |  Both  |   Both |

+## Model C3

+The images in the c3 directory were chosen for the first model.
+The images were labeled via Sage Maker Ground Truth and then the result was imported into AWS Rekognition.
+The results were dismal.
+See the Sagemaker and Rekognition directory for more details.

+## Model C4

+The camera `BUS40_SALEM` is chosen for C4 model.
+It was chosen despite the low resolution because it has images of both ice storms and was fixed for all four days.
+The goal of this model is to simply locate the bridge seam and ice.